Dow Chemical to rework business structure

 The company said it will immediately eliminate the current business division structure and move to a global business unit model.

-The change will not affect how Dow reports its quarterly results in its seven operating segments.
+It was not immediately clear if the change would have an effect on how Dow reports its quarterly results in its seven operating segments.
 The company’s third-quarter results are set to be released October 25.

-Reporting by Ernest Scheyder in New York and Divya Lad in Bangalore; Editing by Supriya Kurane, Maureen Bavdek and David Gregorio
+Reporting by Ernest Scheyder in New York and Divya Lad in Bangalore; Editing by Supriya Kurane and Maureen Bavdek